keten-group/B_factor_codes_repository/README.md

 **Checkpoint:**

-We have provided a model checkpoint in folder named "checkpoint".
+We have provided a model checkpoint in a folder named "checkpoint".
+- b_factor_with_all_features.pth: checkpoint when all the features are used.
+- b_factor_model.pth: checkpoint when only the primary sequence is used as a feature.

 NOTE:
 1) Before running any code, please check all the paths